Sam-Osian/PFD-toolkit/docs/extractor/spans.md

+---
+title: "Capturing text spans"
+description: |
+  Identify the source text that supports each extracted value.
+---

 # Capturing text spans

 Sometimes you want to know exactly which lines from the report led the model to assign a particular value to a given report's field.